 Although you might have nothing to hide, that doesn’t mean you should ignore any form of email protection.
-Companies like Gmail, Yahoo and Outlook will hand over your email data to the U.S. government without hesitation.
+Companies like Gmail, Yahoo, and Outlook will hand over your email data to the U.S. government without hesitation.

 In addition, what most users don’t realize is that, when you create an email account at Gmail, you also allow Google to scan your emails for keywords.
 Google uses this practice to target you with product personalization ads based on the scan results and analysis of all your email data.

-These less-popular email providers offer high-end security and encryption features, as well as much better protection of your online privacy overall.
+Less-popular but more secure email providers offer high-end security and encryption features, as well as much better protection of your online privacy overall.

-In contrast to Gmail or Yahoo, these email providers don’t scan your emails for advertising purposes, and don’t hand over your email data to the U.S. government - or any other government, for that matter.
+In contrast to Gmail or Yahoo, these email providers don’t scan your emails for advertising purposes and don’t hand over your email data to the U.S. government – or any other government, for that matter.

 The majority of these email providers offer a mixed range of free and paid plans.
 Free plans often provide limited access to all the features – a limit on the number of email accounts and limited storage space.

 However, the paid plans are rather inexpensive.
-For just a few dollars a month, you’ll have access to all the features, multiple email accounts and decent storage capacity.
+For just a few dollars a month, you’ll have access to all the features, multiple email accounts, and decent storage capacity.

 Remember, when you aren’t paying for a product or service (like Gmail, Yahoo or Outlook), you are the product.